algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 ▸ **capTransactionFee**(`transaction`, `maxAcceptableFee`): `void`

-Limit the acceptable fee to a defined amount of µALGOs.
+Limit the acceptable fee to a defined amount of µAlgos.
 This also sets the transaction to be flatFee to ensure the transaction only succeeds at the estimated rate.